tjav/upskillingquests/Security/Basics/security-basics-5.md

 ## Review and discussion
 When would you use Audit?
 When would you use Deny?
 What is the difference between a Policy and an Initiative?
-When would you assing a Policy?
-When would you assing an Initiative?
+When would you assign a Policy?
+When would you assign an Initiative?

 If you want to talk through or validate your quest after you completed, contact [Matyas Safranka](mailto:matyas@microsoft.com) via email or Teams.